KerisClaire/embedded_G7/README.md

 # embedded_clock
-## direct downnload all the files by Code >> Download ZIP & direct open the files in Proteus & MPLab
+## direct download all the files by Code >> Download ZIP & direct open the files in Proteus & MPLab
 - using 16*4 LCD
 - can edit seconds too
   >does not reset the seconds